-Serve with tortilla chips and garnish with fresh pico de gallo or more chopped cilantro if desired. *A quick way to make any guacamole is to stir in pico de gallo and taco seasoning!
+- Serve with tortilla chips and garnish with fresh pico de gallo or more chopped cilantro if desired.

 How To Roast Hatch Chiles

-Hatch chiles are available in three levels of spiciness from mild, to medium and hot depending on the variety.
-Mild hatch chiles are about a third as hot as a jalepeno pepper.
+- Hatch chiles are available in 3 levels of spiciness from mild, to medium and hot depending on the variety.
+Mild hatch chiles are about ⅓ as hot as a jalapeno pepper.
 This mild variety is what I am using for my guacamole.

 Hatch Chile Guacamole